-- Allergic reaction- Anaphylaxis, Urticaria, Bronchospasm, Edema - Febrile convulsions - Injection site abscess - Clusters of events (2 or more cases of same event related in time, place or vaccine administered) - Serious Events (Life-threatening or results in death, hospitalization, persistent or significant disability or birth defect) - Events reported to you by the parent - Events you are concerned about as a health care worker - Any uncommon or unexpected events that may be of public concern
+- · Allergic reaction- Anaphylaxis, Urticaria, Bronchospasm, Edema - · Febrile convulsions - Injection site abscess - Clusters of events (2 or more cases of same event related in time, place or vaccine administered) - Serious Events (Life-threatening or results in death, hospitalization, persistent or significant disability or birth defect) - Events reported to you by the parent - Events you are concerned about as a health worker - · Any uncommon or unexpected events that may be of public concern

-7.2 WHO SHOULD REPORT?
+WHO SHOULD REPORT?

 Reporting of AEFIs is a critical component in the management of AEFIs.
-The health care worker should detect and report AEFIs.
-Reporting of the AEFIs can also be done by parents, guardians, the patients/clients, next of kin, community health volunteers to the health care worker who will then report to higher levels, fill in the reporting form and submit as per schema in the following section.
+The health worker should detect and report AEFIs.
+Reporting of the AEFIs can also be done by parents, guardians, the patients/clients, next of kin, community health volunteers to the health worker who will then report to higher levels, fill in the reporting form and submit as per schema in the following section.

-Market authorization holders (MAHs) shall also submit AEFI reports as per the existing guidelines on the safety and vigilance of health products and technologies.
+Market authorization holders (MAHs) shall also submit AEFI reports as per the existing guidelines on the vigilance of medical products and health technologies

-7.3.
-WHEN TO REPORT
+7.3 - REPORT

-When serious and or clusters of AEFI occur, the Sub-County Public Health nurse/ Sub County Pharmacist / Sub County Medical Officer for Health should be notified by phone immediately.
+When serious and or clusters of AEFI occur, the Sub-County Public Health nurse/ Sub County Pharmacist /Sub County Medical Officer for Health should be notified by phone immediately.
 This notification shall be followed with a filled reporting form and submitted to the Sub-County Public Health nurse/ Sub County Pharmacist /Sub County Medical Officer for Health within 24 hours.
 All other AEFI reports should be submitted within seven days.

-Health care workers are encouraged to report AEFI even if they are not certain that the vaccine caused the event.
+Health workers are encouraged to report AEFI even if they are not certain that the vaccine caused the event.

 MAHs shall submit the AEFI reports as per the existing pharmacovigilance guidelines in terms of the timelines for submitting reports.

 Any Serious and or cluster of AEFI should be reported immediately to the next level (by phone) and the reporting form filled and submitted to the next level within 24 hours.
-All other AEFI reports should be submitted within seven days.
+All other AEFI reports should be submitted within seven days